JialuJialu/Social-Dynamic-Lab/git.md

 `clone` once to your local machine, then `pull -> add -> commit -> push`.

-### Code example

-To get this repo:
+Code would look something like this:

 ```
 git clone https://github.com/socdyn/wiki
 ```

 Go to the repo with `cd /path/to/cloned/repo`.

-Do an "edit cycle" like so:

 ```
 git pull origin master